Snehachakki/SQL-CHINOOK/README.md

-This task focuses on learning basic SQL concepts such as filtering, sorting, grouping, and aggregation.
-The aim is to analyze a dataset using SQL queries and generate useful summary results.
+# SQL Task – Chinook Database

+## Overview
+This project is part of my Data Analyst Internship task.
+The objective is to practice basic SQL concepts using the Chinook SQLite database.

+## Dataset Used
+- Chinook Database (SQLite)
+- It contains music store data such as customers, invoices, tracks, artists, and albums.

-Tools Used
+## Tools Used
+- SQLite
+- DB Browser for SQLite
+- Notepad

-- MySQL / PostgreSQL
+- GitHub
-- MySQL Workbench / PgAdmin / DBeaver
-- Retail or Superstore CSV dataset

-What I Did
+## What I Did

-- Created a database and table with correct data types
+- Opened the Chinook SQLite database in DB Browser
+- Explored tables like Customer, Invoice, InvoiceLine, Track
-- Imported the CSV dataset into SQL
+- Wrote SQL queries using:
-- Used SELECT queries to explore the data
+  - SELECT
-- Applied WHERE to filter records
+  - WHERE
-- Used ORDER BY to sort sales data
+  - ORDER BY
-- Performed aggregations using SUM, AVG, and COUNT
-- Grouped data using GROUP BY
+  - GROUP BY
-- Filtered aggregated results using HAVING
+  - HAVING
-- Used LIKE and BETWEEN for pattern and date filtering
--
+  - JOIN (INNER and LEFT)